donhatch/ShephardsPlayApplet/README.md

-         => every convex lagoon as at least two good exits (where "convex" means it includes every vertex in its convex hull) => every lagoon that's a *subset* of the verts of one polygon has at least two good exits => every lagoon consisting of the verts of one polygon has at least two good exits (WORKING ON A PROOF OF THIS ONE)
+         => every convex lagoon as at least two good exits (where "convex" means it includes every vertex in its convex hull) => every lagoon that's a *subset* of the verts of one polygon has at least two good exits => true
+        <=> every lagoon consisting of the verts of one polygon has at least two good exits
+                (This is the dudley/priscilla proof, done but needs polishing in SpiralApplet/README.html)
-         -> every left-right symmetric lagoon consisting of the verts of one polygon has at least two good exits => true
+        <=> every left-right symmetric lagoon consisting of the verts of one polygon has at least two good exits
         <=> every lagoon has at least one good exit
-                (true, since there's a good exit out of any vertex at maximum distance from center) WEAKEST (known true)
+                (easily true, since there's a good exit out of any vertex at maximum distance from center) WEAKEST (known true)
     or, to phrase the series in reverse:
         STRONGEST (known false)
         there's a lagoon with no good exit
-                (false, since there's a good exit out of any vertex at maximum distance from center)
+                (easily false, since there's a good exit out of any vertex at maximum distance from center)
+        <=> there's a left-right symmetric lagoon consisting of the verts of one polygon with at most one good exit
+        <=> there's a lagoon consisting of the verts of one polygon with at most one good exit
         <=> false
-         => there's a left-right symmetric lagoon consisting of the verts of one polygon with at most one good exit => there's a lagoon consisting of the verts of one polygon with at most one good exit => there's a lagoon that's a subset of the verts of one polygon with at most one good exit => there's a convex lagoon with at most one good exit => there's a lagoon with at most one good exit  (NEGATION OF MAIN CONJECTURE)
+         => there's a lagoon that's a subset of the verts of one polygon with at most one good exit => there's a convex lagoon with at most one good exit => there's a lagoon with at most one good exit  (NEGATION OF MAIN CONJECTURE)